Chorlton Central Church has achieved the Eco Church Silver Award

 Eco Church was launched in 2017 as an interdenominational project to encourage local congregations to support and nurture the environment.

-The target to reach 10% of churches (or about 4,500) across England and Wales in 10 years.
+The target is to reach 10% of churches (or about 4,500) across England and Wales in 10 years.
 The idea, based on research, was that 10% would be a ‘tipping point’ after which churches practically caring for creation would seem increasingly normal and gain its own momentum – without A Rocha UK having to drive it.

 As of January 2021 well over half way to that target: a total of 3,100 churches have registered for Eco Church, over 1,000 awards have been achieved, and Eco Church has become a national community learning together and stretching across all sizes and styles of church.
 It has also gained the strong support of many denominations as a key tool for them to achieve their own increasingly ambitious carbon-reduction goals.

-Eco Church is supported by Christian Aid, Tearfund, The Church of England, The Methodist Church, The United Reformed Church and the Allchurches Trust Ltd; the project is managed by A Rocha UK.
+Eco Church is supported by Christian Aid, Tearfund, The Church of England, The Methodist Church, The United Reformed Church, and the Allchurches Trust Ltd; the project is managed by A Rocha UK.